What is real-world evidence (RWE)?

 - Do the measures of health outcome (safety and efficacy) reported in the trial form a sufficient evidence base on which to make a decision?
 Do they capture relevant patient and clinician experience?

 RCTs alone may not provide sufficient evidence of relative effectiveness.
 To support decision-making:

-- RCTs may be combined in new types of meta-analyses to enable a wider range of comparisons with alternative therapies.
+- Data from RCTs may be combined in new types of meta-analyses to enable a wider range of comparisons with alternative therapies to be performed.